 The modified mediterranean diet, also called ModiFIed, has been gaining critical acclaim in studies on dietary improvements for mental health.
 Rich in essential fats, a large focus on vegetables, and only including healthy grains, the mediterranean diet is a brain-focused diet.
 Limiting sweets, sugars, refined sugars, processed foods, and deep fried foods, the mediterranean diet focuses on whole food eating, including all healthy areas of food groups in every meal.

 Utilizing the MADRS scale, the Montgomery–Åsberg Depression Rating Scale, the participants graded their depression symptoms on a scale of 0-60.
-The results of the 12 week study and the effect of the dietary changes on the severity of depression symptoms is startling.
+The results of the 12 week study and the effect of the dietary changes on the severity of depression symptoms.

 Only 2 out of the 25 participants who successfully completed the study achieved a similar drop in their score which would no longer qualify them for depression.